Wednesday, December 2, 2020

 irascible manic flames.

-crows gloom the phone wires,
+crows gloom the wires,

 and squawking at the blur

-which bakes their onyx.
+which bakes their own onyx.

-only seven jacaranda maidens
+seven jacaranda maidens

 redeem this hell-tinged town,